rsong/Distinction-of-meshes-and-3d-scenes-using-mrf-cnn/README.md

-The souce codes are based on matconvnet
+The souce codes are based on matconvnet.

 Creat a new directory \data\models
 Download the pretrained net from